idapgroup/Snowfall/README.md

         )
 ```

+#### Custom flakes
-It also allows you to put any painter list to make your own `any`flakes animation.
+If you want to customize snowflakes to any other image, the library allows you to put any painter list to make your own flakes animation.
 ```kotlin
         val data = listOf(
             rememberVectorPainter(image = Icons.Rounded.Add),